Braunstone Town: History

+18th century onwards

-The 18th Century was a period of prosperity for Braunstone.
+The 18th century was a period of prosperity for Braunstone.
 The largest estate of the time was owned by Abraham Compton and comprised 68 ewes, 25 lambs, 14 cows, 6 heifers, 4 calves and 6 pigs.

 In 1750 James Winstanley III tried to sink a pit on the manor.
 His attempts were thwarted when his bore hole was filled with stones by intruders, thought to be from local mining districts.

 In the 1820s Braunstone was known as a place to go fox-hunting.
 Charles Loraine Smith painted a set of parodies known as the "Smoking Hunt" which pokes fun at the fashionable sport of hunting here.

 Braunstone remained a village with various tenanted farmsteads until, in 1925, the Leicester Corporation compulsorily purchased the bulk of the Winstanley Braunstone Hall estate for £116,500.

-Braunstone’s population rose from 238 in 1921 to 6,997 in 1931.
+Braunstone's population rose from 238 in 1921 to 6,997 in 1931.

 In 1935 the part of Braunstone on the city side of Braunstone Lane became the North Braunstone Ward of the City of Leicester, and the parish of Braunstone in compensation had part of Lubbesthorpe added to its boundary.
 It mostly consists of council housing built between 1925 and 1940.

+During World War Two Braunstone Park was put to agricultural use.
+Wheat, barley, and potatoes were grown, and sheep allowed to graze.
+What is now the Memorial Gardens was used as a military camp, occupied first by the British Army and later by the American 82nd Airborne Division troops.
+After the war, due to the severe housing shortage, people were allowed to occupy the camp until they found homes of their own.

+By the 1990s, however, Braunstone was perhaps the most troubled part of Leicester, with crime rates and unemployment among the highest in the city.
+In April 1994, The Independent newspaper reported that unemployment on the estate was above 25% and was blighted by youth gangs engaging in anti-social behaviour.

+The area is also known for housing the head office of British Shoe Corporation on Sunningdale Road, from 1965 to 1999.
+A plaque on the corner of Sunningdale Road shows the site's history and connection with British Shoe Corporation (BSC as it was known) and the founder of BSC, Charles Clore.

 Braunstone Town Council

 The Braunstone Town Council is the parish council level local council of the parish of Braunstone Town.
 The Town Council was established in 1977 when the former parish council resolved to change its status to that of a town council.

 The Town Council has 21 elected members (i.e. councillors) who are elected for terms of office of four years.

+Braunstone Town Council was the winner of the National Association of Local Council's Star Council of the Year in 2023.